-Step 1: Boot their Lenovo PC from the windows disc.
-You can use any disc of Windows 7, 8, or 10.
+Step 1: Boot their Lenovo PC from the Windows disc.
+You can use any disc of Windows 7, 8, 10, or 11.

-Step 3: Then input these commands and execute one by one:
+Step 3: Then input these commands and execute them one by one:

 If the above steps don't work for your PC, you can reset the PC to factory settings.
 Another option is reinstalling the operating system.
 Use these steps: